adamsilver/fdpb/03-book-a-flight.md

 ![Date picker](./images/03/date-picker.png)

 Many date pickers are designed as overlays, but they obscure the rest of the page and are prone to disappearing off screen.
-Instead the calendar is positioned underneath and inline which doesn't suffer from these issues.
+Instead the calendar is positioned underneath and inline which doesn't have these issues.

-There is an inset left border which visually connects the calendar to the field.
-And the interactive elements within the calendar have large tap targets which are easier to tap (or click) with a finger (or mouse).
+There is an inset left border which visually connects the calendar to the field above.
+And the interactive elements within the calendar have large tap targets which are easy to tap (or click) with a finger (or mouse).

 #### Revealing The Calendar